GhislainAdon/IPinfoga/README.md

 usage: ipinfoga [-h] [-t] [-o OUTPUT] [-i INPUT] [-a ADDRESS]

-IPinfoga is an OSINT tool that dumps all available IP address information such as location with country, city and latitude with longitude.
+IPinfoga is an OSINT tool that dumps all available IP address information such as location with country, city, and latitude with longitude.

 optional arguments:
   -h, --help            show this help message and exit